| |

 Incorporate Vintage Items in Your Halloween Decor

 What’s cooler than vintage, spooky Halloween decorations?
 In the case of Halloween, I think old age gives them even more appeal.
-Look for vintage Halloween decorations in local antique shops, on eBay, at thrift stores in your area, and even your grandmother’s basement (those might be the very best ones!)
+Look for vintage Halloween decorations in local antique shops, on eBay, at thrift stores in your area, and even in your grandmother’s basement (those might be the very best ones!)

 Especially when it comes to vintage items, they don’t necessarily have to be designed for Halloween to be perfect for the holiday.
 Worn-out dolls might provide just the right amount of creepiness to your Halloween display.
 Old toys and tattered bird, bug, and spider toys will fit perfectly into a cobweb of stretched cotton balls.
 Use your imagination to turn old goodies into Halloween gems.
+Even a coat of blank paint on some decor items will quickly change their vibe to spooky and seasonal.

 Start a Halloween Decoration Thread or Tag in Your Buy Nothing Group